-Nine-year-old Florence Jackson, from Bristol, is revealed as the first
+Nine-year-old (8 years old when entered) Florence Jackson, from Bristol, is revealed as the first

 child ever to work with the Royal Mint to design a UK coin.
 Florence won